Volorf/VR-Notifications/README.md

 <img src="Images/coonect-to-button.gif" width="800">

-But since `Notification Manager` object is `Singleton` and its methods are static, you can call them without having a direct reference to the object.
+However, since `Notification Manager` object is `Singleton` and its methods are static, you can call them without having a direct reference to the object.
 Very straightforward:

 ```csharp
 private void Start()